 Discount Rate - The discount rates in for the December 31, 2022 measurement was 4.34% and the discount rate in the December 31, 2021 measurement was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that the District will contribute to the Plan according to the rates agreed to in the most recent bargaining agreement.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the actuarially determined contribution rates.
 For this purpose, only employee and employer contributions that are intended to fund benefits for current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund benefits for current plan members, are not included.
+Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.